Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Hansen, N. and Ostermeier, A., 2001.
 Completely derandomized self-adaptation in evolution strategies.
 Evolutionary Computation, 9(2), pp.159-195.

+* Bäck, T., Hoffmeister, F. and Schwefel, H.P., 1991.
+A survey of evolution strategies.
+In Proceedings of International Conference on Genetic Algorithms.

 * Rechenberg, I., 1978.
 Evolutionsstrategien.
 In Simulationsmethoden in der Medizin und Biologie (pp. 83-114).
 Springer, Berlin, Heidelberg. (*NOTE that this paper was not read directly by us since it was originally written in German.
 Here we add it owing to its historically significant contributions to EC.*)

 ## Ant Colony Optimization (ACO)